Greedoid: Greedy algorithm

 The intuition behind this proposition is that, during the iterative process, each optimal exchange of minimum weight is made possible by the exchange property, and optimal results are obtainable from the feasible sets in the underlying greedoid.
 This result guarantees the optimality of many well-known algorithms.
 For example, a minimum spanning tree of a weighted graph may be obtained using Kruskal's algorithm, which is a greedy algorithm for the cycle matroid.
-Prim's algorithm can be explained by taking the vertex search greedoid instead.
+Prim's algorithm can be explained by taking the line search greedoid instead.